Richard Howe, 1st Earl Howe: Return to England

 In Summer 1778 a French squadron commanded by the Comte d'Estaing was sent to America.
 Howe's fleet was delayed departing New York by contrary winds, and he arrived off Point Judith on 9 August.
 Since d'Estaing's fleet outnumbered Howe's, the French admiral, fearful that Howe would be further reinforced and eventually gain a numerical advantage, reboarded the French troops, and sailed out to do battle with Howe on 10 August.
 As the two fleets prepared to battle and manoeuvred for position, the weather deteriorated, and a major storm broke out.
 Raging for two days, the storm scattered both fleets, severely damaging the French flagship.
 As the two fleets sought to regroup, individual ships encountered enemy ships, and there were several minor naval skirmishes; two French ships (including d'Estaing's flagship), already suffering storm damage, were badly mauled in these encounters.
 The French fleet regrouped off Delaware, and returned to Newport on 20 August, while the British fleet regrouped at New York.

-Three of Howe's ships, the sixth-rate HMS Sphinx, the converted merchantman HMS Vigilant and the row galley HMS Spitfire Galley, bombarded the American troops during the Battle of Rhode Island on 29 August.
+Three of Howe's ships, the sixth-rate HMS Sphinx, the converted merchantman HMS Vigilant and the row galley HMS Spitfire Galley, bombarded American troops during the Battle of Rhode Island on 29 August.
 Howe then chased the remaining ships of the French fleet to Boston in Massachusetts where they made repairs.
 With no prospect of the French fleet coming out of port, Howe left his station in September 1778.